-Health care reform passed in 2010 has brought a number of changes to the health insurance landscape and further changes are probable.
-Since 2014, all uninsured U.S. citizens and legal residents are required to obtain health care coverage or pay a tax penalty.
-Qualifying coverage can be provided through employers or purchased through an insurance exchange.
-Federal coverage such as Medicare or Medicaid also gualifies.
-Also, subsidies are provided on a sliding scale to individuals with lower to mid-level incomes.
-The subsidies are provided in the form of tax credits contingent upon one's household income and the number of people in the household.
-Starting in 2019, with the passing of the Tax Cuts and Jobs Act in December 2017, the individual mandate that requires all Americans under 65 to have health insurance or pay a penalty, is repealed.
-Americans without health coverage in 2019 will not be subject to a tax penalty.
+From 2014-2018, all uninsured U.S. citizens and legal residents were required to obtain health care coverage or pay a tax penalty.
+However, starting in 2019, with the passing of the Tax Cuts and Jobs Act in December 2017, the individual mandate that required all Americans under 65 to have health insurance or pay an annual penalty, is repealed.
+Americans without health coverage in 2019 and beyond will not be subject to a Federal tax penalty.